 Koffee Mameya Kakeru feels less like a cafe and more like a private appointment.
 You do not wander in.
 You arrive when summoned.
 Tokyo hums outside, but inside, time tightens its grip.
+This is part of a broader body of work on coffee culture.

 The Approach